Analysis of OpenAI API Costs: GPT-4 vs ChatGPT

 You can try the online version of the HTML page here: https://www.levysoft.it/chatgpt-costs.

 However, you can always download the HTML page and use it locally and offline.
-To do this and ensure you also download the cl100k_base.js JavaScript library, I recommend downloading the latest release from my GitHub repository.
-The page will work in total privacy without requiring an Internet connection.
+To do this and ensure you also download the cl100k_base.js JavaScript library, I recommend downloading the latest release from my GitHub repository or clone the repository with the command:

 Cost analysis results